Anna-Nepomnyashchaya/Google-Earth-Engine/README.md

 # Google Earth Engine
 ---------------------
    We use machine learning when working with geodata.
-Geologists are searching for minerals such as sand for construction.
-Sand lies at the bottom of thermokarst lakes.
-With the help of Google Earth Engine and machine learning based on satellite imagery, we created a training sample by selecting a certain number of thermokarst lakes manually.
-Then a test sample of a larger area was selected on which the algorithm selected all the lakes.
-Thus, a map was created for geologists that will help them in the search for minerals, that is, sand at the bottom of thermokarst lakes.
+Geologists are looking for minerals, such as sand for construction.
+The sand lies at the bottom of thermokarst lakes.
+Using the Google Earth engine and machine learning based on satellite images, we created a training sample by selecting a certain number of thermokarst lakes manually.
+Then a test sample was selected, on which the algorithm selected all the lakes.
+The result of the algorithm is visible by the lakes selected outside the satellite image.
+Thus, a map was created for geologists to search for minerals.

 Python and JavaScript client libraries for calling the Google Earth Engine API